 Summary

 All in all, Android tablets are designed as consumer devices which inherently makes them unsuitable for professional usage where high reliability, functionality, and longevity are important factors.
-While consumer tablets do have a price advantage in terms of initial cost, in the majority of cases this is quickly offset by much higher need for troubleshooting, lack of critical features and short life span.
-So, there is a classic trade-off between low initial cost vs total lifetime cost, especially when including the time needed for IT/Office resources for troubleshooting etc.
+While consumer tablets may have a price advantage in terms of initial cost, this is often quickly offset by a much higher need for troubleshooting, a lack of critical features, and a short lifespan.
+There is a classic trade-off between low initial cost and total lifetime cost, especially when considering the time needed for IT/office resources for troubleshooting and maintenance.